btfsoeon/haskell-project/README.md

 * We added a game loop that would update the game state periodically
 * We added a words per minute graphic per player that would update as they typed
 * We added a car and road graphic per player
-* We moved each car along their respectives road as players would get further along the text
+* We moved each car along their respective road as players would get further along the text
 * We added sensible replay functionality
 * We distinguished between letters yet to be typed/letters typed/letters typed incorrectly and colored them brightly to help out players